csmaller/blog/content/blog/codependence.md

 <!--EndFragment-->

 I think people throw around the label of Codependent too much today.
-People get suspicious of relationship where two people genuinely enjoy each other's company.
+People get suspicious of a relationship where two people genuinely enjoy each other's company.
 There must be *something*  wrong there, right?
 One person in the relationship is cooking for that other person?
 One person is driving the other to a doctor's appointment?
 Too clingy.
 Codependence.

 <!--StartFragment-->